No indication AstraZeneca vaccine caused blood clots, says EMA director

 Sweden, France, Germany, Italy and Spain also temporarily suspended use of the vaccine.
 Irish health officials are working on contingency arrangements incase the EMA decides to pause or vary the existing authorisation.

+Coagulation experts were being brought in to assist the EMA in its review, he said and the main focus would be if the patients involved had underlying issues or if there was a consistent pattern.

+No medicines or vaccines were without some side effects, he said.
+“It’s very likely that there won’t be a link.”

-Meanwhile, the former president of the Irish College of General Practitioners (ICGP) has said the public need to be reassured the Oxford-AstraZeneca Covid-19 vaccine is “fully safe”.
+Meanwhile, the former president of the Irish College of General Practitioners (ICGP) said the public need to be reassured the Oxford-AstraZeneca vaccine was “fully safe”.

 Dr Mary Favier, former ICGP president, said the decision by the National Immunisation Advisory Committee (Niac) to suspend use of the vaccine in Ireland, awaiting further information, was the correct one.